doubleyouthree/wm-barcode-generator/README.md

 - If the barcode does not render, ensure your input is exactly 16 digits.
 - If the PNG download does nothing, confirm your browser allows automatic downloads and that the page is served via a file URL or HTTP.
 - If you previously opened an older version, try a hard refresh to clear cached assets.

+## Disclaimer / Terms of Use
+This tool is provided "as is" without warranties of any kind.
+Use at your own risk.
+The developer makes no guarantees as to accuracy or suitability and accepts no liability for any loss, damage, or consequences resulting from its use.
+By using this tool, you agree to these terms.

 ## License
 MIT